Iris-Black/Iris-Black.github.io/_posts/2021-11-27-BOW-WaPZ-&-Guerrilla-Girls.md

 - While woman at point zero conveys the issue of unequal standing in the workplace through the comparison made with prostitution, the Guerrilla Girls take a more direct approach and order the reader to stop the unequal practices.

 #### What is different about the solutions offered by the creators?
-- While Woman at Point Zero offers running away and leaving ( being a prostitute again, or ),
+- While Woman at Point Zero offers running away and leaving ( being a prostitute again, or giving up), the Guerrilla Girls demand change in the industry by pressuring the authorities.

+#### What 'aha' moment did you have with this GI?
+- I would've never thought the disparities in certain industries would still be this large after the equality movements that have been happening in the last century.
+These bodies of work, especially Guerilla Girls, have made me realize equality shouldn't be taken for granted since a lot of people have been pushing for it for a while, as there is a reason they are still doing so. :)